adorad/adorad/docs/docs.md

 ## Translating C to V

-TODO: translating C to V will be available in Adorad 0.3.
+TODO: translating C to Adorad will be available in Adorad 0.3.

-V can translate your C code to human readable V code and generate V wrappers on top of C libraries.
+Adorad can translate your C code to human readable Adorad code and generate Adorad wrappers on top of C libraries.

 Let's create a simple program `test.c` first: